 The years of the Wilson administration were, as I said, not especially kind to the humor program.
 The humorists had learned that there are limits to laughing at grim situations such as death.
 The Lose-a-tania was not a type of joke to be attempted again.
-World War I came with all its carnage, and the world was in no mood for comedy.
+World War I came with all its carnage.
+The world was in no mood for comedy.
 About the only bright spot during this period was that humor officials managed to persuade Will Rogers to abandon a promising career as a lariat-twirler to become a comedian.

 Woodrow Wilson went farther and farther into his seriousness until he snapped.
 The President suffered a stroke while campaigning for the League of Nations.
 Some say a few good belly-laughs could have averted that health catastrophe.
 But, it's not good to make light of someone's misfortune.

 In any event, another election was held in 1920.
 The Democrats lost and the Republican candidate, Harding, was elected President on a slogan of returning the country to what he called "normalcy".
 Those in the know recognized this as a promise to revive the humor program.
-Normal people like humor; they don't like the League of Nations.
+Normal people like humor; they don't like ideas like the League of Nations.
 Warren Harding was a man who liked a good laugh.
 Though he was less jolly than Taft, his friends knew that this man was really funny when he wanted to be.

 Harding's election as President ushered in what has become known as the "Roaring Twenties".
 It was a fun time, a naughty time, filled with laughter and booze.
 It was not, however, a time when the government's humor program thrived.
 The new President was suspicious of what went on at St. Elizabeth's hospital.
 He actually cut the budget for the program declaring that, with all the fun spontaneously sweeping the country, the time had perhaps come to wean humor from public subsidies.
 Many infant industries require government assistance, he said.
 This one now had the wherewithal to stand on its own two feet.
 Two weeks later, President Harding was dead.
 He might have taken an overdose of something.